CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint3.md

 4. [9] As a user, I would like to search the recipe list based on type of cuisine so I can more easily find what I am looking for.#10
 5. [11] As a user, I can search the recipe list based on type of cuisine so I can more easily find what I am looking for.#47 (duplicate)
 6. [10] As a user, I would like to search the recipe list based on meal type so I can more easily find what I am looking for. #27
+7. [6] Modify user registration to assign a uid upon user creation. #92

 ### Tasks planned for Sprint 3